Project Overview

 Creating Consistency through the Component Library

 In order to maintain consistency, secure a future expansion of the design of the app, and make a fast, seamless process, I created a component library.
-I focused on designing key elements that have the highest repetitiveness across all screens: icons, navigation, headers, buttons, profiles, and illustrations.
+Based on the Atomic Design principles, I focused first on designing key atom-level elements: icons, buttons, illustrations, and text .
+Based on these, I composed bigger elements, on a cellular and organic level: navigation, headers, top bars, profiles, posts blocks, profile cards.

 The icon library was composed with the help of the Ultimate Bold and Flex Bold icon libraries found on the Streamline Icons plug-in.
 The illustrations used were borrowed from the UX Color and Barcelona sets from the same plug-in.